 Many of these houses are converted into homestays or holiday homes.
 We arrived at our homestay nearby the lake and we were immediately greeted by a lady with a big smile.

 I liked the house because it’s homey and colorful.
-Actually you could pick your favourite on-line.
+Actually, you could pick your favorite on-line.
 Some of our neighbors are purely white in colonial style, open with an outdoor deck, or installing large windows with a breathtaking view of the lake and mountain.

 Since we had to wake up early the next day and explore the Horton Plains, we only took a short walk by the lake, photographed the houses, and the blooming hydrangeas in the park at the waterfront.
 To be honest, the environment could not quite compare with the real Switzerland but I felt a comfortable and relaxed vibe as we walked by the lake, there were some cafes and restaurants for a cup of coffee.

 We ended up in a local market, looking for a place for dinner and got to see how the local’s life like as they are shopping for food and products.
 We took a tuk-tuk back to our house afterward and I looked forward to our visit to the Horton Plains really early in the morning.

 We woke up at 5am and took off with a packed breakfast prepared by our host before sunrise.
 The tranquility had us excited to start our hike in the Horton Plains.
 The Horton Plains is one of the most popular tourist attractions in the Highlands, and most of them come here for the spectacular World’s End.
 We ascend to the higher ground and caught a glimpse of the sunrise above the sea of clouds and mist.
 The morning dew was still settling on the branches of trees and bushes; we could hear the noise of bugs everywhere like water running through pipes.
 We even spotted a group of deer grazing in the grassland in the mist!
 It didn’t get better than that.